 When funds are available, the institution uses student employees when practicable, but students are not encouraged to work to an extent which would hinder their scholastic program.

 Employment assignments are made under the Federal College Work-Study and the institutional Non-Work-Study Program.
-To be eligible for student employment, the student must be enrolled at least half-time, successfully pass minimum load requirements, satisfy grade point requirements, maintain satisfactory employer-employee relations and have conduct and personal appearance that reflect credit to the student and Arkansas Tech University - Ozark Campus.
+To be eligible for student employment, the student must be enrolled at least half-time, successfully pass minimum load requirements, satisfy grade point requirements, maintain satisfactory employer-employee relations and have conduct and personal appearance that reflect credit to the student and Arkansas Tech University-Ozark Campus.
 Prospective student employees can visit the website or check job postings located in the Technology and Academic Support building.

 Students may borrow money to help defray the cost of attendance at postsecondary institutions through the Direct Student Loan Program.
 Federal regulations require a delayed disbursement of thirty days for all first-year, first-time borrowers.
 All students must be enrolled in a minimum of six semester hours to receive loans.
-Arkansas Tech University - Ozark Campus offers students two loan choices, the Direct Subsidized Loan and the Direct Unsubsidized Loan.
+Arkansas Tech University-Ozark Campus offers students two loan choices, the Direct Subsidized Loan and the Direct Unsubsidized Loan.
 A student must complete a FAFSA application to receive these loans.
 The total borrowed under each program may not exceed the student's yearly maximum under federal regulations.

 The Federal Direct Subsidized Loan program authorizes loans up to $3,500 per year for first-year undergraduates and all certificate students and $4,500 for second year students.
 Under this program, a student must have sufficient financial need determined by the FAFSA application to receive a Direct Subsidized Loan.
 The interest is subsidized on this loan while the student is enrolled in school.
 Interest rates are fixed, but vary each year.
+The limit on federal subsidized loans is 150 percent of the published program length.

 Repayment of principal and interest ordinarily begins six months after the student leaves school or ceases to be at least a halftime student.
 The amount of the monthly payments will be based on the total amount borrowed.